abrahamlaria/static-website/content/architecture/single-responsability-principle.md

 # Intro

 In object-oriented computer programming, the term SOLID is an acronym for five design principles intended to make software designs more understandable, flexible and maintainable.
 The principles are a subset of many principles promoted by **Robert C. Martin**.
 The theory of **SOLID** principles was introduced by Martin in his 2000 paper Design Principles and Design Patterns, although the SOLID acronym itself was introduced later by **Michael Feathers**.
 ## Single Responsibility Principle (SRP)

+A responsibility is a reason to change.
+The principle says:

+> A class should have one, and only one, reason to change.

 The idea is that each class should be built around one core task.
 Let’s say a class has methods A () and B ().
 A single change to method A () would require a recompile of method B () which hasn’t been changed.